bionlplab/llm4proofreading/README.md

-# Reportedly LLMs: Generative Large Language Models for Proofreading Errors in Radiology Reports
+# Generative Large Language Models Trained for Detecting Errors in Radiology Reports

-This is the repository for Reportedly LLMs, which aims to build task-specific LLMs for medical proofreading.
+This is the repository for Generative Large Language Models Trained for Detecting Errors in Radiology Reports.

-This repository is temporarily for review purposes; we will release a published version later.

 ## Overview

-The overall workflow of Reportedly LLMs.
+The overall workflow of large language models (LLMs).

 ![image](https://github.com/user-attachments/assets/e221be30-1eb9-46b0-bab8-828d95d4790b)

-Our work consists of four parts:
+Our work consists of three phases:

 (1).
 Dataset Construction